matomatical/UoM-WAM-Spam/README.md

 Or is it just me who does that?

-Made with :purple_heart: by Matt, with contributions from CaviarChen, blueset, josephsurin, alanung, and abhinavcreed13.
+Made with :purple_heart: by Matt, with contributions from CaviarChen, blueset, josephsurin, alanung, abhinavcreed13, and zcduthie.

 ## Installation